zaha2020/small-project2/README.md

 # small-project2
-Hi everyone..I like to learn every usefull things in data analizes so I'm going to decide to share my every projects with you...
+Hi everyone..I like to learn alotof usefull things in data analizes so I'm going to decide to share with you some mini projects ..